sushanth-bobby/bobbydreamer.xyz/content/blog/69-qfw-howard-marks.md

 * Every time something is in a bubble

 * Find something you enjoy, find something that plays to your strength and avoid your weaknesses

+* Look for something that plays to your strength, avoids your weaknesses and you enjoy it doing

 * * *